How to Parboil (pre-cook)White Rice for Nigerian Rice Recipes

 *Now, run some cold water into the pot and pour the rice into a a big sieve or colander.
 Pour back into the pot and repeat the process(run more cold water and transfer to sieve).
 This process helps to rinse of the excess starch and also stops the cooking process.

-See also Nigerian Beans and Plantain Porridge
+See also Nigerian Rice Recipes

 *Finally ,leave in the colander or sieve to drain .